futurice/masifunde-fe/README.md

 ## Tests

-No test for now.
+No tests for now.

 ## Style guide

-Project uses EsLint Airbnb style guide without semi columns.
-The `precommit` git hook will automatically runs EsLint to check if the code complies with the rules if it fails then it will not push to git branch.
+Project uses ESLint AirBnb style guide without semicolons.
+The `precommit` git hook will automatically run ESLint to check if the code complies with the rules.
+If it fails then it will not push to the repo.

 ### Contentful model naming convention
 Meta data: